 When looking at the interest rate, consider the current economy.
 If we are in a low-interest economy, you should worry if the mortgage has a high-interest rate that cannot be refinanced.
 You should also know the maturity date because this can affect your payments.
 If the mortgage financing is about to mature, it could mean legal fees and other expenses related to refinancing.
 However, refinancing at a lower interest rate could also mean lowering your payments.

 Building’s reserve fundBuilding’s reserve fund

 Another item that is important to note is the reserve fund.
 The reserve fund is used to pay for capital expenses like a new roof or other improvements that need to be made to the co-op.
 If the reserve fund is too low, it could mean more assessments down the road.
 On the other hand, some co-ops use a credit line to pay for those expenses, so you should consider that.

 Board MinutesBoard Minutes

 Finally, you’ll want to look at the board minutes.
-The footnotes hold some crucial information and shouldn’t be skipped over because of fine print.
+The footnotes contain crucial information and shouldn’t be skipped over because of fine print.
 Notes may tell you some valuable information, such as if the co-op is paying legal fees for some reason.
-It may also notify you if there is an abatement soon to expire, making your payments higher.
-You’ll also learn here whether the real estate and land are owned or leased for the co-op building, and you’ll find more details about the mortgage and assessments.
+It may also notify you if a property tax abatement is soon to expire, making your payments higher.
+You’ll also learn whether the real estate and land are owned or leased for the co-op building and more details about the mortgage and assessments.

-Also, there should be one page that describes the person who prepared the financial statements.
+Also, one page should describe the person who prepared the financial statements.
 This page will also state whether or not the financial statements should be audited.
-According to current practices and standards, it should also indicate whether or no real estate documents were reviewed.
+Current practices and standards should also indicate whether or not the real estate documents were reviewed.
 Smaller co-ops may not have audited statements because they cost more to prepare.
-Regardless, your treasurer or the accountant who prepared the documents should be available at the annual meeting to answer any questions you may have about the real estate statements.
+Regardless, your treasurer or the accountant who prepared the documents should be available at the annual meeting to answer any questions about the financial statements.